estuary/flow/site/docs/getting-started/tutorials/dataflow-s3-snowflake.md

 You were directed to the **Materializations** page.
 All of the available materialization connectors — representing the possible data destinations — are shown as tiles.

-1. Locate and select the **Snowflake** tile.
+1. Find the **Snowflake** tile and click **Materialization**.

    A new form appears with the properties required to materialize to Snowflake.

 2. Click inside the **Name** box.

-3. Click your prex from the dropdown and append a unique name after it.
+3. Click your prefix from the dropdown and append a unique name after it.
 For example, `myOrg/yourname/citibiketutorial`.

 4. Next, fill out the required properties for Snowflake (most of these come from the script you just ran).